North Lincolnshire: Economy

 Eastern Airways has its head office in the Schiphol House on the grounds of Humberside Airport in Kirmington, North Lincolnshire.
 Scunthorpe is the home of the British Steel owned Appleby-Frodingham steel plant, one of the largest and most successful plants in Europe.
 Port operations, green energy, logistics, agriculture and food processing are important elements of the areas employment profile.

+Media

+In terms of television, the area is covered by BBC Yorkshire and Lincolnshire which broadcast from Hull and ITV Yorkshire broadcasts from Leeds.
+Television signals are received from the Belmont TV transmitter.

+Radio stations for the area are BBC Radio Humberside, Hits Radio East Yorkshire & North Lincolnshire, Nation Radio East Yorkshire, and Greatest Hits Radio East Yorkshire & Northern Lincolnshire.
+Community based stations are Steel FM (for Scunthorpe) and TMCR 95.3 (covering Epworth and Isle of Axholme).